CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 All these expressions are _function calls_: we’re passing input (`"hello world"` or `3.141`) to the functions (`console.log` or `Math.round`) to use their functionality.
 In the case of `Math.round` and `console.log` these functions have been created and made available to use whenever we start running a program with NodeJS.

-However, there is so no such pre-built function that allows us to convert any number to a percentage.
-So we're going to create a function called `convertToPercentage` with the following properties:
+However, no such pre-built function allows us to convert any number to a percentage.
+So we're going to create a function called `convertToPercentage` with the following requirements:

 - takes any number input
 - converts it to a string in percentage form, and returns that string.